astropy/astropy/docs/development/codeguide_emacs.rst

 in configuration file, only the individual configurations are presented below.

-For this setup we will need flymake_, pyflakes_ and the pycodestyle_ Python script, in addition to ``python-mode``.

-Flymake comes with Emacs 23.
-The rest can be obtained from their websites, or can be installed using `pip`_.
+For this setup, in addition to the standard ``python-mode``, we will need flycheck_ and the flake8_ python style checker.
+For installation instructions, see their respective web sites (or just install via your distribution; e.g., in Debian/Ubuntu, the packages are called ``elpa-flycheck`` and ``flake8``).

 Global settings
 ***************